unicorn-23/GwasWA/README.md

 gwaswa --step selectsnp --assocfile gwaswaOutput/gwas/association/lm/result.assoc.txt --pvaluelimit 1e-7
 ```

-Executing this command generates a `snps.txt` file that stores the selected significantly associated SNPs.
+Executing this command generates a `snps.txt` file that contains significantly associated SNPs.
 These files are stored in the `gwaswaOutput/gwas/selectsnp` directory.

 # Assessment of Variant Functional Effect

 ## Variant effect assessment, `--step assess`

-To conduct variant impact assessment, utilize the following parameters:
+To assess the functional effects of variants, utilize the following parameters:

 `--snpfile <filename>`: Input a VCF file containing variants.
 Each line in the file represents a variant, specifying the chromosome number, position, variant name, reference allele, and alternative allele.
 For instance, `16 57025062 rs11644125 C T`.